MattMckeller/ReactNative_SpecialEd/README.md

 # React Native
 Work In Progress.
 At this time not all features are implemented.

+This is a platform to aid Exceptional Student Education(ESE) by providing an organized and efficient way of recording and tracking student progress.

 ## Technologies
 * React Native - ES6, Flow, Eslint
 * Redux + Redux Thunk + Redux-Form